Historic Sites of Manitoba: Arthur Oliver School (647 School Road, Winnipeg)

 Construction of the school began in 1967 based on designs of the Winnipeg architectural firm Pratt Lindgren Snider Tomcej and Associates and named for school board official Arthur Oliver.
 The facility was part of a three-school, 82-classroom, $1,415,064 building spree to keep pace with the skyrocketing enrollment demands in the Assiniboine North School Division.
 (Other schools were Voyageur and Bedson.)
 The school featured a gymnasium at the centre, ringed with 15 rooms (classrooms and offices) totaling some 23,211 square feet.
 The Taubensee Construction Company Limited began work on 30 May 1967 and the school was opened on 29 May 1968, upon which students from Kirkfield Park School transferred over.

-By 1988, the schools enrollment had dwindled to 142 and, in the summer of 1989, the school was put up for lease.
-A 1992 proposal to convert the school into a senior citizens club was rejected, and the school was put up for sale in 1993.
+By 1988, the school’s enrollment had dwindled to 142 and, in the summer of 1989, the building was put up for lease.
+A 1992 proposal to convert it into a senior citizens club was rejected so the building was put up for sale in 1993.
 It was later demolished and the site is presently occupied by a supermarket.

 Photos & Maps